ryan-osleeb/MSDS460-Assignment1-DietProblem/README.md

 # MSDS460-Assignment1-DietProblem
-MSDS 460: Decision Analytics Assignment 1: The Diet Problem
+MSDS 460: Decision Analytics Assignment 1: The Diet Problem by Ryan Osleeb

 This repository includes the paper, code, and othe resources for a solution to the diet problem, a classic problem in constrained optimization often used to introduce linear programming concepts.